NikolasMoatsos/SEIP-Lab-Assignments/README.md

 ## <a name="unittesting"></a>Unit Testing

 See more details about the Unit Testing assignment in the according [README.md](unittesting/README.md).

+## <a name="designpatterns"></a>Source Code Analyzer - Design Patterns

+See more details about the Design Patterns assignment in the according [README.md](sourcecodeanalyzer/README.md).

 ## Licence
 Licensed under the [MIT Licence](LICENSE).